TL;DR

 Last documented in 2024.
 This Valentine's-themed award recognized the top 100 products with the highest ratio of "love" mentions per review, calculated using formulas called "loveCount," "loveDensity," and "lovePercentile."
 In 2023, TrustRadius analyzed almost 30,000 reviews to select winners.
 The Freshdesk help article still exists, but the award doesn't appear on the 2026 calendar.

-TrustRadius appears to have streamlined their awards program — possibly in connection with the HG Insights acquisition in June 2025.
-The current lineup focuses on two review-based awards (Top Rated and Buyer's Choice), one verification program (Trusted Seller), and one CSR recognition (Tech Cares).
-That's a cleaner structure than having six or seven overlapping programs.
+TrustRadius deliberately streamlined their awards program — before the HG Insights acquisition in June 2025 — from overlapping badge types to a cleaner lineup: two review-based awards (Top Rated and Buyer's Choice), one verification program (Trusted Seller), and one CSR recognition (Tech Cares).
+The Buyer's Choice is a stricter, consolidated successor to Best Of.

 How TrustRadius Compares to G2 and Capterra